 So – what are the top sales teams doing?

-‘Doing nothing’ has always been a potentially safe haven for buyers of complex solutions and now it could be seen as more attractive than ever!
+‘Doing nothing’ has always been a potentially safe option for buyers of complex solutions and now it could be seen as more attractive than ever!
 To combat this, top sales teams are recognizing that they need buyers to understand and be able to measure the tangible value their solution can offer.
 By ‘value’ here, of course, we mean more than better processes or software – rather being able to show how their solution can increase revenue, retain customers, and reduce costs.
 If your sales teams can’t show this link and use it to increase urgency, then delaying decisions will be far too tempting an option for buyers at the moment…

-2. They are becoming real experts at virtual calls…
+They are becoming real experts at virtual calls…

 To put it bluntly, even the best salespeople can struggle to be effective in a virtual call.
 As well as having to master the technology, our clients are reporting increased difficulties in active listening, handling objections, and agreeing clear next steps – all basic skills that become more difficult when you lose the face-to-face interaction.
 No wonder that many sales teams are now investing in specific training on how to plan for – and effectively deliver high impact virtual sales calls.